 6. Stairs and Guards

 Check any guardrails or handrails to be sure they are firmly held in place.
-Check also the risers and stringers to be certain they are securely attached and not decayed.
+Also check the risers and stringers to be certain they are securely attached and not decayed.
 If the riser of the stair treads is open, this opening should not allow a 4” sphere to pass through.
-The horizontal stair run of the stairs should not exceed 7 feet without additional support.
-Also, always keep stair pathways clear of planters, décor, toys and other items that can present a tripping hazard.
+The horizontal stair run of the stairs should not exceed 7’ without additional support.
+Also, always keep stair pathways clear of planters, décor, toys, and other items that can present a tripping hazard.

 Guards and rails should be secure.
 This is especially important the higher your deck is off the ground.
-Maximum post spacing for the guardrail is 8 foot on center post to post with two 3/8 inch through bolts connecting to deck.
-Handrail height is 34 inch to 38 inch high measured vertically from a line connecting the leading edges of the stair tread.
-Guardrail height is a minimum 36 inches high above the deck walking surface.
-Vertical picket spacing shall not allow for a 4 inch sphere to pass through.
-Horizontal members in the guardrail assembly shall not allow for a 4 inch sphere to pass through.
-Required guards shall not have openings from the walking surface to the required guard height which allow passage of a 4 inch sphere.
+Maximum post spacing for the guardrail is 8’ on center post to post with two 3/8” through bolts connecting to deck.
+Handrail height is 34” – 38” inch high measured vertically from a line connecting the leading edges of the stair tread.
+Guardrail height is a minimum 36 “high above the deckwalking surface.
+Vertical picket spacing shall not allow for a 4” sphere to pass through.
+Horizontal members in the guardrail assembly shall not allow for a 4” sphere to pass through.
+Required guards shall not have openings from the walking surface to the required guard height which allow passage of a 4” sphere.
+(Pickets on the open side of stairs may have a maximum opening of 4 3/8”.)

-Other items to consider as it relates to the deck area
+Here are few other items to consider as it relates to the deck area:

 - If you have trees overhanging your deck, make certain there is no danger of decaying limbs breaking free and falling from trees surrounding the deck.